bastibe/transplant/README.md

 computer's command line, and transplant is in the other Matlab's path.

-Note that due to a limitation of Matlab on Windows, command line output from Matlabs running on Windows aren't visible to Transplant.
+Note that due to a limitation of Matlab on Windows, command line output from Matlab running on Windows isn't visible to Transplant.

 CALLING MATLAB